 This article explores the symptoms of pill-rolling tremors and their causes, risk factors, and treatment.

 Tremors are a common symptom of Parkinson’s disease.
-They may become noticeable if a person:
+They may

 - experiences a rhythmic shaking in their head, legs, arms, or torso